cloudfour/pwastats/README.md

 jekyll serve
 ```

-View the local site at <http://localhost:4000>.
+View the local site at http://localhost:4000.

-See the [Jekyll docs](https://jekyllrb.com/docs/home/) for more.